th3worst4/pongPy/README.md

     IT WILL NOT WORK ON OTHER OS THAN WINDOWS!! thats because I had to use the winsound library to play asynchronous sfx

+    python requerement >= 3.10
+        in this code i use the new "match" feature of python3.10 this is similar to switch on C idk why this wasnt implemented before